sirech/talk-build-pipelines/presentation.md

 ???

-- Do you have build pipelines for your software?
-Probably yes
+- two questions

-- Pipelines are often an afterthought, and thus of poor quality
+ - Are you building and (maybe) deploying your application through a pipeline?
-- How do you justify spending resources on improving pipelines?
+ - Are you happy with your current setup?

 ---